 The consistency of Scripture with over forty writers is further confirmation that they were writing God’s thoughts and not their own.

 Imagine I gave each a group of forty people an assignment to write a book on the meaning of life and the history of the world.
 Then I ask each person to write one chapter.
 And I required some of these people to write at the same time without checking what other people had written first.
 What would the result be?
 It would be filled with contradictions.
 Naturally people would have different opinions and viewpoints.
 These different ideas would create problems in the text.
 You would have forty different mini-books, not one.
 But the Bible is a unified whole without contradictions.
 It is itself already a miracle.

 It does not come from one’s own interpretation.
 This does not refer to what Scripture means as we hear it and then seek to understand it.
 Rather it refers to the source of that Scripture.
-Hence, he uses the words “come from.”
+Hence, Peter uses the words “come from.”
 God supervises the entire process so that is accurate and reliable to the letter.
-God did not just tell them “write about the sin of man” and let them go to work.
+God did not just tell them, “Write about the sin of man,” and let them go to work.
 He did use their own personalities and writing styles.
 They were active in the process.
 But God was in control and Scripture is ultimately from Him.

 5. Prophecy is not produced by the will of man – Willing something to happen does not make it so.
 One of the most important marks of a real prophet from God is that he is never wrong.

 Deuteronomy 18:20-22 – But the prophet who presumes to speak a word in my name that I have not commanded him to speak, or who speaks in the name of other gods, that same prophet shall die.’
 And if you say in your heart, ‘How may we know the word that the Lord has not spoken?’— when a prophet speaks in the name of the Lord, if the word does not come to pass or come true, that is a word that the Lord has not spoken; the prophet has spoken it presumptuously.
 You need not be afraid of him.